 instincts to do good, and make good with his life, right down to using his powers to save a human.
 Tragically, life just

-can’t deal him a winning hand, as this one act of kindness leads into the death of his family at the hands of frightened police officers.
+can’t deal him a winning hand, as one act of kindness leads into the death of his family at the hands of frightened police officers.
 Even though the scenes with Magneto's family in the

 opening were brief and admittedly predictable, their demise still left a big